 This essential insurance for freelancers protects you against claims of negligence made by dissatisfied clients.

-If you find yourself in dispute with a client, professional indemnity insurance covers the cost of defending any allegations or claims made against you.
+If you find yourself in a dispute with a client, professional indemnity insurance covers the cost of defending any allegations or claims made against you.

 If you’re in the wrong, the insurer will either pay to fix your mistake or compensate your client if that’s not possible.

-Freelance public liability insurance covers claims against you for bodily injury and/or physical damage.
+Freelancer public liability insurance covers claims against you for bodily injury and/or physical damage.

 But that doesn’t only mean full-time staff.
-It also includes part-timers, occasional or temporary help, volunteers and people on work experience.
+It also includes part-timers, occasional or temporary help, volunteers, and people on work experience.

 So, if you find yourself in the lucky position that you have too much work, and you hire others to lighten the load, you’ll need to protect them with EL.
 It covers you against claims of injury or illness made by employees.